gregoriusjordan/Resonance-of-the-Archipelago-website/README.md

 # Resonance of The Archipelago

-A website made by Ketloverz containing four members.
-Gregorius Jordan, Abraham Pilar Osman, Qonita Azalia, Olivia Karissa.
+A website made by Ketloverz containing four members, consists of Gregorius Jordan, Abraham Pilar Osman, Qonita Azalia, Olivia Karissa.